ibcooley/medalerts-dev/README.md

 SPARC created an API layer to interact with and aggregate openFDA results and demonstrate OAuth2 competency.

-We open sourced all prototype code via GitHub under the [MIT License](LICENSE.md) and published our approach to development via this file.
+We open sourced all prototype code via GitHub under the [MIT License](LICENSE.md).